Master of Science in Psychology: Concentration in Clinical Psychology

 Application to a graduate program is completed through the Cal State Apply application process.

 The graduate admission application must be submitted by the deadline to be considered for admission.
 The department accepts applications for the fall semester only, with a deadline of February 1st.
-The Clinical and School Psychology programs generally require an interview during the admissions process.
+The Master in Science programs generally require an interview during the admissions process.

-Applicants to each Psychology graduate program are required to submit the results of the Graduate Record Examination — verbal, quantitative, and writing sections.
-Applicants should check the current application of the program they are applying to for the other requirements.
+Some of the Psychology graduate programs require applicants to submit the results of the Graduate Record Examination — verbal, quantitative, and writing sections.
+Applicants should check the current application of the program they are applying for requirements.

-Students who intend to work toward the M.A. or the M.S. in Psychology must meet the prerequisites outlined at the beginning of each concentration.
+Students who intend to work toward the M.A. or the M.S. in Psychology must meet the prerequisites outlined within each concentration.
+Required undergraduate coursework that an applicant may not have completed can be rectified as the graduate advisor deems fit without being included as units toward completion of the master's degree

-To advance to candidacy, graduate students must meet all the general requirements for the specific program in which they are involved.
+To advance to candidacy (graduation), graduate students must meet all the general requirements for the specific program in which they are involved.

 Written English Proficiency Requirement